vidit1999/daily_coding_problem/Readme.md

 # Daily Coing Problem Solutions

 Solutions of *daily coding problems*.
 Most of the files contain corresponding questions in it.

+Solutions are licensed under [MIT License](License.md).

+Questions(and/or problem statements) are taken from [dailycodingproblem.com](https://www.dailycodingproblem.com/).
+So, if anyone wants to use the questions(and/or problem statements), they may go through their [Terms and Conditions](https://www.dailycodingproblem.com/terms-of-service).

 ---